 If we only drove in straight lines, then none of our vehicles would need any steering components.
 That would be quite boring for Chevrolet Two-Ten Series owners, and it would also mean that four-wheelers wouldn't need a drag link.
 Your Chevrolet Two-Ten Series drag link connects the pitman arm to the end of the opposite tie rod; bypassing idler arm.
 A drag link is used in steering linkages that are not typical or symmetrical, and most commonly on four-wheel drive trucks with solid front axles.

-Don't let a broken Drag Link bring about the demise of your car, truck, or SUV, and don't risk lowering its resale value by using anything but the highest quality repair parts.
-Buying new Chevrolet parts from www.carpartsdiscount.com means you are paying the lowest prices for the highest quality original and aftermarket replacement Two-Ten Series parts on the internet.
-At Car Parts Discount, we have real customer support agents here with enough expertise to help you buy the appropriate Chevrolet Two-Ten Series part for your needs.
+Don't let a Drag Link repair bring about the demise of your car, truck, or SUV, and don't gamble with its condition by buying anything but the highest quality repair parts.
+Ordering new Chevrolet parts from www.carpartsdiscount.com means you are paying the lowest prices for the highest quality original and aftermarket replacement Two-Ten Series parts on the internet.
+At Car Parts Discount, we have live customer service members here with enough expertise to help you buy the appropriate Chevrolet Two-Ten Series part for your needs.
 Chevrolet Two-Ten Series Drag Link parts for 1957, 1956, 1955, 1954, 1953 vehicles are available here... just click your year to find them.